-A significant, prolonged decrease in interest rates could have a material adverse impact on the interest earned on Barrick's cash balances (\$4.1 billion at December 31, 2023).
-The Company's interest rate exposure mainly relates to the mark-to-market value of derivative instruments, the carrying value of certain long lived assets and liabilities and to the interest payments on its variable-rate debt (\$0.1 billion at December 31, 2023).
+A significant, prolonged decrease in interest rates could have a material adverse impact on the interest earned on Barrick's cash balances (\$4.1 billion at December 31, 2024).
+The Company's interest rate exposure mainly relates to the carrying value of certain long lived assets and liabilities and to the interest payments on its variable-rate debt (\$0.1 billion at December 31, 2024).
 There can be no assurance that Barrick will engage in any hedging activities in the future.
 See "Use of derivatives".